tusca99/PoD-LACP-B/README.md

 ## Acknowledgments

-All the exercises are group projects with the contribution of Chiara Tramarin, Vittoria Bettio, Cesare Beccarelli
+All the exercises are group projects with the contribution of @chiatrama, @bevittoria, @belfagor123